-Mount Holyoke offers Laurel Fellowships (need-based financial aid) to support students whose own resources are not sufficient to cover the cost of a semester or year of study abroad or on one of the College's affiliated programs in the U.S. (the Semester in Environmental Science at the Woods Hole Marine Biological Laboratory and the American University Washington Semester Program).
-Laurel Fellowships substitute for the need-based aid that students receive for study here on campus, and are the only form of financial aid given by Mount Holyoke for study away.
+Mount Holyoke offers Laurel Fellowships to support students whose own resources are not sufficient to cover the cost of study abroad.
+Laurel Fellowships substitute for the need-based aid that students receive for study here on campus, and are the only form of financial aid given by Mount Holyoke for study abroad.

-We evaluate each application according to the relevance of the program/location chosen to the student’s stated goals, the student’s academic preparation for study abroad/away (including language proficiency, if applicable), and the student’s overall academic record.
-No priority or preference is given solely on the basis of GPA or major.
+We evaluate each application according to the relevance of the program/location chosen to the student’s stated goals, the student’s academic preparation for study abroad (including language proficiency, if applicable), and the student’s overall academic record.
+Students should not focus on their desire to travel or explore opportunities for graduate study or future employment, as these goals are not directly relevant to their academic program here.
+No priority or preference is given solely on the basis of GPA.

-- Students who have already lived outside the U.S. for an extended period of time will need to argue persuasively that study abroad will significantly enhance their work in their major or minor in order to be considered for Laurel funding, especially if they are applying to study in a country or region in which they have previously lived.
+- Students who have already lived outside the U.S. for an extended period of time (including international students who have lived only in their home country before coming to study at Mount Holyoke) will need to argue persuasively that study abroad will decidedly enhance their work in their major at Mount Holyoke in order to be considered for Laurel funding.

-- Laurel Fellowships for study abroad generally will be awarded only for Laurel Preferred Programs.
+- Laurel Fellowships generally will be awarded only for Laurel Preferred Programs.
 Laurel Preferred Programs are high quality programs that are competitively priced for their location.
-Our priority is to fund as many students as we can, for good programs that will meet their academic needs.
 By limiting Laurel Fellowships to Laurel Preferred Programs, we are able to fund many more students than we otherwise could.
-Students who think they have a compelling reason to study in a country or region in which there is no Laurel Preferred Program listed should consult with Joanne Picard, Dean of International Studies, to identify a suitable program.

 Please note that Mount Holyoke generally will not fund:

-- Study abroad/away in a student’s final semester
+- Study abroad in a student’s final semester